xiaoxiaoflood/firefox-scripts/README.md

 </details>
 <details>
   <summary>StyloaiX</summary>
-  Basic UserStyle manager with the same power of userChrome.css (can restyle Firefox window).
+  Basic UserStyle manager with the same power of userChrome.css and userContent.css (can restyle both Firefox windows and websites).
 It loads <i><u>.css</u></i> files from <i><u>\chrome\UserStyles</u></i>.
 It supports instant enable/disable per style or global.
 It also can reload updated styles and load new ones.
 More features may be added in the future.
 To reskin websites, <a href="https://addons.mozilla.org/firefox/addon/styl-us/">Stylus</a> is a better option, with more features including autoupdate for styles available on the web.
 But Stylus can't touch the Firefox interface, only websites.

   <b>Note</b>: just like Stylish, UserStyles are loaded by default as AUTHOR_SHEET.
 If you need AGENT_SHEET or USER_SHEET (for instance, userContent.css is USER_SHEET), save the file as ".as.css" or ".us.css".